ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/faq_en.md

 As randomizers and multiworld randomizers have been around for a while now there are quite a lot of common terms and jargon that is used in conjunction by the communities surrounding them.
-For a lot of the terms that are more common to Archipelago and its specific systems please see the [Common Multiworld Terms Page](/common-terms/en).
+For a lot of the terms that are more common to Archipelago and its specific systems please see the [Glossary](/glossary/en).

 ## I want to add a game to the Archipelago randomizer.
 How do I do that?